Rooskimus/Tech-Academy-Projects/Live_Project/09_Mapping JSON Web API to Model Using Dynamic Objects/README.md

                         };
 ```

 The library for making dynamic objects (Newtonsoft.Json) is beautifully simple, just one line of code.
+Using it allowed me to remove that whole "ConvertMeetupStringToJPMeetupEvents" method.
 Then I had to make a loop to go through each response string and pull out the events.
 They were indexed very simply 0 to however many existed, so I created the for loop based on the length of the dynamic object.
 I added a few comments along the way because I figure a lot of the other students who will be working on this in the future will never have seen dynamic objects or JSON data before.
 I hadn't either!
 And yet, I was still getting an error getting the city out of the venue.
 It turned out that if there wasn't a venue selected, the dynamic object didn't generate the venue.city property at all and the program had no idea what is was looking for.
 Hence the try/catch block I added.
 If there were any errors getting the venue's city, the group always had a city attached to it which just needed a little parsing to remove the state.

 This whole chunk of code may be eligible to become its own method, but because we only want to do this when we pull new API requests and we only want to do that every so often so as not to get locked out by the server I felt it was best to leave it within the MeetUpApi method.